1. Start Menu returns

 Even better, you can have the Start Menu expand to full screen whenever you want, eliminating the need for a Modern UI Start Screen.

 Being lazy just got a lot easier.
-Windows 10 will bring Microsoft's voice-controlled digital assistant Cortana to desktop computers, to make it easier for you to interact with your device without lifting a finger.
-You will be able to search your hard drive for specific files, pull up photos from specific dates, or launch PowerPoint presentations just by telling your PC to do so.
-You can even get Cortana to send an email while you're working on a spreadsheet, making multi-tasking much easier.
+Windows 10 brings Microsoft's voice-controlled digital assistant Cortana to desktop computers, making it easier for you to interact with your device without lifting a finger.
+You can search your hard drive for specific files, pull up photos from specific dates, or launch PowerPoint presentations just by telling your PC to do so.
+You can even get Cortana to send an email while you're working on a spreadsheet, making multi-tasking that much easier.

-You will soon be able to play any Xbox One game on your PC or tablet, with the Xbox app for Windows 10.
-The new operating system will support Xbox game streaming (through your home network), with improved speed and graphics performance thanks to DirectX 12 support.
+Now you can play any Xbox One game on your PC or tablet with the Xbox app for Windows 10.
+The operating system supports Xbox game streaming (through your home network) with improved speed and graphics performance thanks to DirectX 12 support.
 The app also lets you record, edit and share your fragging victories with the Game DVR feature, which lets you grab the previous 30 seconds of your game so you don't miss unexpected wins.
-You'll also be able to join your friends in games across Windows 10 or the Xbox platforms, and see your friends' activity via Xbox Live
+You can also join your friends in games across Windows 10 or the Xbox platforms, and see your friends' activity via Xbox Live.

 Forget Internet Explorer.
 The long-derided browser will be replaced by the newly announced Project Spartan.
 New features include PDF support, a reading mode that improves the layout of long articles, and a new note taking feature.
 The latter lets you scribble on any page and share your comments with your friends through social networks via a slide-in menu so you won't have to leave the browser.
 Better yet, Project Spartan will feature Cortana support within the browser, so she can pull contextual information from the sites you're on to do things like navigate to a restaurant you're looking up or pull up an upcoming flight time without having to go into your email.